 What is the major adjustment one has to make in a PBL program?

 The nature of a PBL program requires the student to be able to recognize learning issues and to organize his or her studies.
 Students are responsible for their own investigation of course objectives both inside and outside of class.
 The demands and pace of the program require students to mature professionally and to develop their own study skills.
-They must also be prepared to learn how to solve problems by working with their peers, not asking the instructor for the "answers."
+They must also be prepared to learn how to solve problems by working with their peers.

 Yes, all fifty states require PTs to be licensed to practice.